 The GeMT and the $\delta-$function models are two fundamentally different formalisms.
-The GeMT model accounts for the degree of Roche lobe overflow through the parameter $x$ (Eq.~\ref{eq:mass_transfer_rate}), which evolves self-consistently as the Roche lobe equivalent radius changes during the integration.
+The GeMT model accounts for the degree of RLOF through the parameter $x$ (Eq.~\ref{eq:mass_transfer_rate}), which evolves self-consistently as the Roche lobe equivalent radius changes during the integration.
 In contrast, this parameter is absent from the secular evolution equations of the $\delta-$function formalism \citep{2007ApJ...667.1170S, 2009ApJ...702.1387S}.
 This is a fundamental difference between the two models.
-Nevertheless, the physical motivation behind the $\delta-$function model is reflected along the border separating no- from partial-RLOF regions (black dashed line in Fig.~\ref{fig:RLOF_plane_zoom}).
+Nevertheless, the physical motivation behind the $\delta-$function model is reflected along the border separating no from partial RLOF regions (black dashed line in Fig.~\ref{fig:RLOF_plane_zoom}).

 In Figure~\ref{fig:RLOF_plane_zoom}, we present a small region of the $e-x$ plane and systems for $x = 10.0$ and varying $e$.
 Moreover, in Fig.~\ref{fig:mass_transfer_rate}, we present the respective normalized MT rate as a function of eccentric anomaly.